- Estate Planning

 - Trusts & Estates

-Our society tends to perceive a criminal in a negative light, regardless whether the accused is fairly convicted or not.
+Our society tends to perceive a criminal in a negative light, regardless of whether the accused is fairly convicted or not.
 At ML and Chen, P.C., we are here to help our clients fight the accusations against them and assert their legal rights.
-Our attorneys have legal and trial experiences in Federal, New York State, and other states.
-Although the tactics we employ to defend our clients will vary based on clients’ situation, the defense our attorneys offer will be professional, strong, and strategic.
-Our attorneys have extensive experience in criminal defense, especially when clients have immigration issues.
-Thus, we know the intricacies of how to properly deal with government attorneys, how to secure best evidence to prove clients’ innocence, how to make sure the client’s immigration issue would not be impacted by the criminal charges, and we will work diligently to defend clients charged with all criminal matters ranging from misdemeanors to felony charges.
+Our attorneys have legal and trial experience in Federal Court, New York State Courts, and courts of various other states.
+Although the tactics we employ to defend our clients will vary based on their situation, the defense our attorneys offer will be professional, strong, and strategic.
+Our attorneys have extensive experience in criminal defense, especially when clients have concurrent immigration issues.
+Thus, we know the intricacies of how to properly deal with government attorneys, how to secure the best evidence to prove clients’ innocence, how to make sure the client’s immigration issue will not be impacted by the criminal charges, and we will work diligently to defend clients charged with all criminal matters ranging from misdemeanors to felony charges.

 The criminal cases that we have defended against include: massage without a legal license, prostitution, promoting prostitution, bribe, cyber gram, infringement of copyright, internet fraud, illegal trafficking of military materials, murder, illegal possession of firearms, money laundering, theft in small and large amounts of money, assault, domestic violence, child abuse, violation of the import and export rules and regulations, drug production and trafficking, fraud, breach of justice, and conspiracy.